Conflict Resolution: Dog or Cat?

 Passive Aggressive Cats

 If cats feel that they are being confronted, say another cat threatens them, they are attempting to mate, or they experience high stress in the home, they rarely get into a “cat fight.”
 Contrary to popular belief, cats are more likely to avoid direct confrontation.
 Instead, they leave messages for the offender as a way to show who’s boss.
 They would rather leave a subtle hint than have a full-on tussle.

 Spraying versus Urinating

 This is where the tactic of spraying comes into play.
-When a cat sprays, or marks with their urine, they are defining their territory in an attempt to gain control of the situation.
+When cats spray, or mark with their urine, they are defining their territory in an attempt to gain control of the situation.
 Cat spraying should not be mistaken with misplaced urination.
-Spraying usually occurs on horizontal objects, such as walls, furniture, or curtains, when your cat is completely upright with her tail erect.
-Spraying emits a much smaller quantity of urine than misplaced urination (which results in a pool of urine on the floor from your cat crouching as if she is in her litter box).
-If your cat is doing the latter, you should consult with a veterinarian as soon as possible, as this could be a warning sign of a urinary tract infection, kidney failure, diabetes, or something else.
+Cats spray usually on horizontal objects.
+This might include walls, furniture, or curtains, when your cat is completely upright with her tail erect.
+Spraying emits a much smaller quantity of urine than misplaced urination.
+(Misplaced urination results in a pool of urine on the floor from your cat crouching as if she is in her litter box).
+If your cat is doing the latter, you should consult with a veterinarian as soon as possible.
+This could be a warning sign of a urinary tract infection, kidney failure, diabetes, or something else.

-When might your cat decide to mark their territory and spray?
+When might make cats spray to mark their territory?
 Perhaps a new cat is introduced into your household.
 Maybe the existing cat in your household now has to compete for use of the litter box.
 It could be as simple as a favorite couch or perching post is being inhabited by other household objects (your laundry, the kids’ book bags).
 It could be that an outdoor cat is catching your cat’s attention through the sliding glass door.
 Anything that disrupts your cat’s preferred way of doing things will cause increased stress, and a desire to spray to gain control.

 The Role of Hormones